stevenkfirth/csvw_functions_extra/README.md

 ### get_metadata_columns_codes

-Description: Returns lookup dictionaries for the NEED lookup codes for one or more columns.
+Description: Returns lookup dictionaries for the lookup codes for one or more columns.

 ```python
 csvw_functions_extra.get_metadata_columns_codes(